A New Invention Can Detect Bad Breath

 Sometimes it can be difficult to tell if you have breath that smells less than its best, and you may not always feel comfortable asking someone to check.
 Fortunately, a new scientific breakthrough offers the promise of a future where you always know whether your breath is fresh or past due.

 Researchers from the Advanced Institute of Science and Technology are currently working on a sensor that can detect hydrogen sulfide, the odorous gas that makes breath stink.
+Accurate assessment of halitosis is crucial for determining effective treatment solutions.
 Bad breath occasionally happens to everybody.
 While most of the time a person’s breath will smell due to what they ate or how long it’s been since they last brushed and flossed, chronic bad breath can be a sign of an underlying condition such as gum disease.

 Science to the Rescue